 Is it best to use pills or liquids when taking a homeopathic remedy?
 Both give good results but one has an edge over the other.
-Which one?
+Which one and why?

 Currently browsing category

-A: Traditional homeopathic remedies don’t contain porcine (pig) components but potentised remedies prepared from healthy tissues and organs might.
+A: Traditional homeopathic remedies don’t contain porcine (pig) components but some newer potentised remedies might.

-The active ingredients of remedies can’t be measured by weight so homeopathy turns to ancient Rome for a little help.
+The active ingredients of remedies can’t be measured by weight, volume or amount so homeopathy turns to ancient Rome for a little help.

 Q. How much of a remedy should I give?
 Here are the recommendations for big and little people, and the reason why the size of dose is considered a minor variable during treatment.

-Are you suffering from a simple complaint that could be easily treated at home with homeopathy?
-These guidelines offer information on which potency would be useful, and why.
+Are you suffering from a simple complaint that could be easily treated at home?
+These guidelines offer information on which homeopathic potency would be useful, and why.